 Scholarship Recipients Announced at Annual Institute

 As part of its mission to foster the study of energy and mineral law, the EMLF annually awards scholarships to students attending EMLF member law schools.
-Composed of law professors and practicing attorneys, our scholarship committee had the difficult task of choosing the recipients from 29 qualified applicants representing 11 member law schools.
+Composed of law professors and practicing attorneys, the scholarship committee had the difficult task of choosing the recipients from a number of qualified applicants representing member law schools.

-This year's beneficiaries came from eight different law schools, with Washburn University College of Law having four honorees.
-Other schools represented were Louisiana State University Law Center; University of Houston Law Center; Appalachian School of Law; University of Oklahoma College of Law; Texas Tech University School of Law; Washington and Lee School of Law; and Pennsylvania State University, Dickinson School of Law.
+This year’s beneficiaries came from eight different law schools, with West Virginia University College of Law, Appalachian School of Law and the University of Texas School of Law each having two honorees.
+Other schools represented were Louisiana State University Paul M. Herbert Law Center, University of Pittsburgh School of Law, University of Houston Law Center, University of Oklahoma College of Law and Washington and Lee University School of Law,

-EMLF Law Student Scholarships for the 2016-2017 academic year totaled $30,000 with the following 11 law students sharing in the proceeds:
+EMLF Law Student Scholarships for the 2019-2020 academic year totaled $32,000, and were awarded to the following eleven law students: